chornberger-c2c/oc-pod-uptime-test/README.md

 Perl script used for OpenShift testing - shows uptime of a node.

-The application is build without a Dockerfile via source-to-image (s2i) and made available via a route.
+The application is built - without a Dockerfile - via source-to-image (s2i).

+Traffic is coming in via a route object.

 **New Project**
 ```